inhinias/Arcanum/README.md

 The settings tab is there but a buggy mess atm.
 Will be fixed wit the next few additions.
 There is a key management system planned but not implemented at the moment.

+## How to run
+- Have Python3 with pip installed
+- Install every module mentioned in the requirements.txt file
+  - eg. sudo pip3 install PyQt5 (Omit the sudo for Windows)
+- Run the index.py file in the arcanum folder with python3 index.py

 ## Notes:
 - I can't guarante that your passwords will be secure.
 Use this programm at your own risk.
 - Logging is enabled by default with no personal information being logged.